Social Media tactics to grow your salon

 Target your male client demographic to remind them to celebrate the women in their lives by informing them of your up and coming deals and services.

 Why not offer all your female clients a free glass of bubbly as they enter the salon.
 Or donate your tips to a charity helping to fight for equality or a local cause campaigning for women?

 Want some more ideas for marketing your salon in time for International women’s day?
 Check this article out!

 Create a Mother's Day campaign

 What better way to show how much you care than celebrate Mums everywhere with a special salon campaign dedicated to Mothers Day?

 That’s good news for you salon owners as it encourages a spring spike in sales.
 Try and think outside the box a little and plan ahead.
 Launch your campaign at least two weeks before, this gives time to build momentum and gage as much interest from clients as possible.

 According to research from Experian Hitwise, shoppers spend a million hours searching for mothers day gifts online.
 This is your opportune moment to get in front of these consumers and have them come to you for Mother’s Day inspiration.

 Ensure you have your gift cards displayed by your till and any offers posted on your social media profile in advance.

-Don’t forget about the guys when it comes to creating successful salon marketing campaigns!
+Don’t forget about all the Dads out there when it comes to creating successful salon marketing campaigns.
 It couldn’t come at a better time too as June can be hit and miss for sales as it is the start of summer holiday season for many.